Learning these shooting positions will help ensure you can cleanly and ethically harvest game under a wide variety of circumstances.

 Additionally, it is always a good idea to use some form of support beneath the rear of the rifle’s stock if possible.
 You can purchase a purpose built mono-pod or shooting bag for this purpose, or you can just use an old sock filled with sand or beads.
 Using your support hand, place the bag beneath the rear sling swivel and increase or decrease pressure on it to depress or elevate your muzzle.
 Using a rear bag makes the prone shooting position even more stable and a good shooter is capable of excellent accuracy when using one.

-For this reason, it is important that you are familiar with several different positions and have practiced them during the off season.
+For this reason, it is important that you are familiar with several different shooting positions and have practiced them during the off season.
 This will enable you to determine exactly which positions work best for you so you can assume the most appropriate shooting position quickly and make a good shot when it counts.